PLEASE NOMINATE A LOCAL PHARMACY TO COLLECT YOUR PRESCRIPTION AS YOU CAN NOT COLLECT THIS FROM THE SURGERY.

 It is easier and quicker to request repeat prescriptions via our online service.
-Simply log in and select an option.
+Once registered simply log in and select an option.

-You should allow 48 hours before collecting your prescription from the surgery and 72 hours if you wish your prescription to be collected from the chemist of your choice.
+You should allow 48 to 72 hours before collecting your prescription from the pharmacy.
 Please allow extra time when requesting prescriptions at weekends and public holidays.
 If you have any problems please contact the Practice.

 Online Prescription Service

 - Please register for this service using the above link

 - You can also download, print, and post the form to us